Spring Garden Revival

 Burlington Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Burlington is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected areas.
-Erosion control is critical, especially on glacial till or clay slopes, using silt fences or erosion control blankets.
-Wildlife protection mandates nesting bird surveys from April to August (peak in May-June) and checks for active dens or bat roosts.
-Seasonal restrictions may apply for migratory birds and vernal pool species.
-Selective removal should preserve valuable habitat features and create brush piles for wildlife shelter.
-For permitting and guidance, contact:
+Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
+Erosion control measures, such as silt fences or erosion blankets, are mandatory on slopes with glacial till or clay soils.
+Wildlife protection is critical: conduct nesting bird surveys from April to August, inspect for active dens or bat roosts, and observe seasonal restrictions for migratory and vernal pool species.
+Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife shelter.
+For permitting and environmental guidance, contact:

 Burlington Conservation Commission